 When the thyroid produces too many hormones, body systems are sped up.
 Hyperthyroidism may cause:

 There are subclinical versions of these thyroid conditions.
 This occurs when you do not have symptoms, but abnormalities show up in routine blood tests.

 Subclinical hypothyroidism and hyperthyroidism are associated with increased risk of heart-related health conditions.
-It is generally recommended that subclinical thyroid disorders be treated, although there is some controversy.
+It is generally recommended that subclinical thyroid disorders be treated, although there is some controversy, especially with subclinical hypothyroidism.
 Your doctor may suggest a wait and see approach before deciding on a course of action.